spdx/tools/README.md

 These tools are published by the SPDX Workgroup see [http://spdx.org/](http://spdx.org/)

+## Contributing
+See the file CONTRIBUTING.md for information on making contributions to the SPDX tools.

 ## Syntax
 The command line interface of the spdx tools can be used like this: